Last Updated on

 8. Sudden Weight Gain

 A dramatic increase in weight in a short period too can affect the normal functioning of the body hormones.
 This includes sex hormones.
-This can be one of the causes for irregular periods.
+This can be one of the causes of irregular periods.

 9. Food Allergies